thetechleila/Music-Recommendation-Algorithm/README.md

 Within this project, I will be examining a real dataset of songs from 1950 to 2011.

-This dataset contains a mix of lyrical and continuous variables pulled from a 2020 research paper titled [Music Dataset: Lyrics and Metadata from 1950 to 2019](https://data.mendeley.com/datasets/3t9vbwxgr5/3).
+This dataset contains a mix of lyrical and continuous variables pulled from the 2020 [Music Dataset: Lyrics and Metadata from 1950 to 2019](https://data.mendeley.com/datasets/3t9vbwxgr5/3).

 The project will be broken down into 5 stages, each housed in its own Jupyter notebook: